thibaultcha/TCBlobDownload/README.md

 * Initial release

 ## Roadmap
-If you have any idea, please suggest it! :)
+If you have any idea or request, please suggest it! :smiley:

 * Multi segmented downloads.